robertocolabene/BBModules/README.md

 ```
 ### Notes
 ```
-All my modules are sold in a single package and all the updates and the future modules all granted with it.
+All my modules are sold in a single package and all the updates and the future modules are granted with it.
 ```
 ### Links
 - <a href="https://www.youtube.com/channel/UCr-XgZjigmCxKmNMk75pRYQ?view_as=subscriber">Youtube</a>